Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-(a) At the conclusion of a Title IV-D case, the court may assess attorney's fees and all court costs as authorized by law against the nonprevailing party, except that the court may not assess those amounts against the Title IV-D agency or a private attorney or political subdivision that has entered into a contract under this chapter or any party to whom the agency has provided services under this chapter.
-Such fees and costs may not exceed reasonable and necessary costs as determined by the court.
+(a) At the conclusion of a Title IV-D case, the court may assess reasonable and necessary attorney's fees, court costs, and expenses as authorized by law against the nonprevailing party, except that the court may not assess those amounts against the Title IV-D agency or a private attorney or political subdivision that has entered into a contract under this chapter or any party to whom the agency has provided services under this chapter.

-(b) The clerk of the court may take any action necessary to collect any fees or costs assessed under this section.
+(b) The clerk of the court may take any action necessary to collect any fees, costs, or expenses assessed under this section.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.